New York, I Love You XOXO

-"New York, I Love You XOXO" is the series finale of Gossip Girl.
+"New York, I Love You XOXO" is the series finale of the American teen drama television series Gossip Girl.
 The episode serves as the tenth episode of the sixth season and the show's 121st episode overall.
-Written by Stephanie Savage, and directed by Mark Piznarski, the series finale originally aired on The CW in the United States on December 17, 2012.
+Written by Stephanie Savage, and directed by Mark Piznarski, the episode originally aired on The CW in the United States on December 17, 2012.

 Gossip Girl follows the lives of a group of young adults coming from a wealthy background.
 In this final episode, the death of Bart Bass rushes Chuck Bass (Ed Westwick) to marry Blair Waldorf (Leighton Meester) and the identity of Gossip Girl is revealed.
 A five-year flash forward takes place and shows the wedding of Dan Humphrey (Penn Badgley) to Serena van der Woodsen (Blake Lively).

 "New York, I Love You XOXO" received favorable reviews from television critics.
 Upon its initial airing, the finale was viewed in the United States by 1.55 million people and garnered a 0.8/2 Nielsen rating/share in the 18–49 demographic, registering as the season's most-watched episode.